Study of the decay pattern of $f_0 (1370)$ as a $\kappa \bar{\kappa }$ molecular state: Numerical results and discussions

 From Table~\ref{Tab:channelratios} we can see that for those decay channels ``seen'' in $f_0(1370)$ decay, no single experimental number on branching ratios nor ratios thereof has been determined because of conflicting results.
 This is quite different from the nearby $f_0(1500)$ with five well established branching ratios.
 As stated in~\cite{Pelaez:2022qby}, generally $f_0(1370)$ analyses suffer from some aspects of the ``model problem'': parameterization choices, most frequently BW, K-matrices, non-resonant backgrounds and isobars, a priori selection of decay channels, two body or quasi-two-body approximations, etc. Hence, most of the current data are model-dependent.
 Indeed, shape of such resonances changes with the dynamics of the process where they appear, therefore they must be rigorously identified from the process-independent associated poles.

 In Table~\ref{Tab:channelratios}, the relation between the $K\bar{K}$ and $\pi \pi$ channels has two kinds of results.
 Qualitatively, measurements from the $\pi \pi$ and $\pi p$ scattering obtained at the mass of $f_0(1370)$~\cite{Bugg:1996ki} support that $\Gamma(F \to K \bar{K})$ is larger than $\Gamma(F \to \pi \pi)$, which is consistent with our results at $\sqrt{s}=1.37$ GeV.
 In contrast, measurements from the $J/ \psi$ hadronic decay~\cite{BES:2004twe}, $J/\psi$ radiative decay~\cite{Sarantsev:2021ein}, the $pp$ central production~\cite{WA102:1999fqy} and the $p \bar{p}$ annihilation at rest~\cite{OBELIX:2002lhi} show an inverse branching fraction ratio.
-As mentioned in the Introduction, the data of $J /\psi$ hadronic decay recoilling $\phi$ even gives a very small value for this ratio of $0.08 \pm 0.08$ due to the conspicuous signal in $\pi \pi$ but absence of any corresponding peak in $K^+ K^-$.
+As mentioned in the Introduction, the data of $J /\psi$ hadronic decay recoiling against $\phi$ even gives a very small value for this ratio of $0.08 \pm 0.08$ due to the conspicuous signal in $\pi \pi$ but absence of any corresponding peak in $K^+ K^-$.
 We attempt to explain this by the destructive interference between the two parts in the $f_0(1370)$ wavefunction: $s\bar{s}$ and the molecular component $\kappa \bar{\kappa}$.
-Although the $s \bar{s}$ component is not included in the wavefunction of Eq.~(\ref{Eq:wavefunction}) due to the approximated $X=1$ is taken in our calculation above.
-However, there would not be a pure molecular state, the wavefunction could include a small component of $s\bar{s}$. $s\bar{s}$ is produced in $J/\psi$ decay recoiling $\phi$ as leading order and it strongly couple to $K \bar{K}$ but contribute to $\pi \pi$ with a more weak strength, leading to the destructive effect in the $K\bar{K}$ channel but not affecting the $\pi \pi$ channel.
-Such an $s\bar{s}$ desctructive effect might also appear in the $ p p $ central production and $J/\psi$ radiative decay but appear in the $\pi p $ scattering with a smaller fraction.
+Although the $s \bar{s}$ component is not included in the wavefunction of Eq.~(\ref{Eq:wavefunction}) because the approximated $X=1$ is taken in our calculation above.
+However, there would not be a pure molecular state, the $f_0(1370)$ wavefunction could include a small component of $s\bar{s}$. $s\bar{s}$ is produced in $J/\psi$ decay recoiling against $\phi$ as leading order and it strongly couple to $K \bar{K}$ but contribute to $\pi \pi$ with significantly weaker strength, leading to a possible destructive effect in the $K\bar{K}$ channel but not affecting the $\pi \pi$ channel.
+Such an $s\bar{s}$ destructive effect might also appear in the $ p p $ central production and $J/\psi$ radiative decay but appear in the $\pi p $ scattering with a smaller fraction.
 The more quantitative discussion about this issue is complex and needs more reliable analyses on experiments.